 Rocking my husband’s first child in the quiet morning light, breathing in that heady baby aroma, bird serenades carried in on the breeze of an open window, essential coffee smell mixing in from the kitchen.
 I snapped back to reality and immediately my attention was captured by a rainbow of color in the sky just ahead of me.
 Tucked among the usual white was a bright iridescent cloud!
 Rainbows have been significant to me in my spiritual life and it was as if God was reassuring me, reminding me that He knows the desires of my heart.
 That small passing brilliance, was to me the gentlest reminder to be patient and trust in His perfect timing.

-After a wedding and one hell of a pregnancy my visions have come to fruition.
+After a wedding and one tough pregnancy the visions of my heart have come to fruition.
 Our baby daughter has changed our family for the better.
 Our hearts and arms are fuller because of her.
 Ten years with my first precious daughter went too quickly!
 I have learned that time can be hard on a mama’s heart.
 That knowing reminds me to savor each moment that much more.
 Even in the mess and stress, my mundane life is made magic in joy inexpressible and love unconditional.

 When I mention the age difference between my girls sometimes people take on an exasperated tone and poke fun at me saying, “Wow!
 Starting all over again, huh?” and I say yes and my soul laughs as the smile in my heart blooms across my face.